potatoscript/potatoscript/README.md

 <img src="https://github.com/potatoscript/MyDocuments/blob/main/system_dev_process.png?raw=true" />

+- 🌱 I’m currently learning **CICD** to automate the above process in the future

 Thank you for visiting, and if you have any questions or collaboration opportunities, do not hesitate to get in touch.

 Best regards,